-This pita, which I want to make tempting for you today, comes from the area where my mom grew up.
-Namely from the Serbian part of today’s Bosnia and Herzegovina.
+This pita recipe comes from the area where my mom grew up.
+Namely, from the Serbian part of today’s Bosnia and Herzegovina.
 There it is often called “Pita Savijača” (“the rolled up pita”) or “Pita Krompiruša” (“the pita filled with potatoes”).
 For us, pita is something like a hearty strudel that can have different fillings.
 Many also know him as “Burek”, which is often only filled with minced meat.

 As some of you know, I’m a child of two migrants.
 My mom and dad are native Yugoslavs.
 In the meantime, Yugoslavia no longer exists.
 The civil war has turned the country, which was so large and diverse at the time, into 7 independent countries: Slovenia, Croatia, Bosnia-Herzegovina, Serbia, Montenegro, Kosovo, and Macedonia.
 All of these countries were formerly Yugoslavia with the common language “Serbo-Croatian” and numerous dialects.
 I also have “Yugoslav” in my birth certificate – here are some more fun facts about me! 😉 The Yugoslavia at that time and its provinces had numerous cultural influences in their history, which of course also had an impact on the cuisine.

 The following recipe is a little more complex than my previous ones.
 However, you will quickly find out that the effort is more than worth it and that some practice puts it all into perspective.
 It was not for nothing that Pita Krompiruša was my favorite childhood food and my mom is really known for making the best far and wide!
 My mom always used “normal minced meat”, of course, which I replaced with vegan minced meat*.
 Alternatively, you can leave it out entirely.
 So let’s get rolling out and rolling in!

 - 300 ml water lukewarm